 We offer two services for writers: manuscript assessment and mentoring.
 In both, you will work closely with Paul to take your work in the direction you want it to go.

 Manuscript assessment is a one-off service, in which you send us a piece of work, and we send you feedback on it, in the form of a written report and detailed comments on your manuscript.
 There are three different options here, depending on the length of work you want feedback on.
 Details, and fees, are below.

 Mentoring is a longer process.
 We offer both three- and six-month options.
 Both are aimed at offering ongoing commentary on an ongoing piece of work.
 Every month, you send us up to 10,000 words of a work-in-progress, for which you will receive detailed written feedback aimed at improving the writing as we go along.
 You’ll also get two phone or Skype calls of up to 30 minutes each, with Paul, at the beginning and the end of the process, and you will stay in touch by email throughout.

-In both cases, we will deliver detailed responses to your work within a specified timeframe, which we will agree on when the process begins.
+In both cases, your work will be read by Paul Kingsnorth.
+Paul will deliver detailed responses to your work within a specified timeframe, which we will agree on when the process begins.
 Comments will be in two formats – a written report on your work, which will cover the generalities of style, plot, structure, characterisation and the like; and specific, more detailed comments on the manuscript itself, where appropriate.

 Areas we focus on may include:

 - Strategy: what are you writing, why are you doing it, what do you want to achieve?